 With a never-before-experience raw oyster taste and refreshing texture, the Kunisaki Oyster has garnered legions of fans among professional chefs and restaurants.
 While many outlets do not want to deal in oysters because of the risks surrounding them, including the taste, the Kunisaki Oyster has become the oyster of choice for many famous restaurants.
 At this point, Ms. Terai (Quality Control manager) introduced us to the quality control technology which is employed at the Yanmar Marine Farm, and highly appreciated by those who do not compromise on quality.

 Change Your Concept of Raw Oysters!
-Small but Sweet, Savory Taste-Kunisaki Oyster
+Small but Sweet, Savory Tasting Kunisaki Oysters

-"Kunisaki Oyster" are characterized by a sweet teste and their light aftertaste.
-Designated as a regional specialty brand of Kunisaki city in Japan's Oita Prefecture, these Kunisaki Oyster have emerged through collaboration between the city, the local fishermen and Yanmar.
+"Kunisaki Oysters" are characterized by a sweet taste and their light aftertaste.
+Designated as a regional specialty brand of Kunisaki city in Japan's Oita Prefecture, these Kunisaki Oysters have emerged through collaboration between the city, the local fishermen and Yanmar.
 In Y MEDIA, today, we will take you through the story of how the Kunisaki Oyster came to be and give you a detailed explanation of what makes them so unique.

 Raw oysters farmed Western-style and with a crisp texture and rich and mineral flavors.